 Moving companies in Chicago are doing their best at keeping up with the changes like all local businesses deemed an essential service by Governor J.B.
 Pritzker’s statewide stay-at-home order.
 The order is slated to stay in place until at least April 30, but in the meantime moving and relocation services are essential services so they remain open for business.
 Renters are free to pursue a planned move to a new apartment, provided they don’t move while feeling ill and that, even if they’re 100% healthy, they abide with moving companies’ new safety protocols in the Coronavirus era.

 Chicago moving companies are meeting the demands of renters while keeping an open ear to customer feedback.
 They should anticipate many questions around the procedures for moving during a pandemic.
 When faced with these questions, moving companies are wise to adopt safety protocols that they can freely circulate among employees.
 Companies looking for guidance on how to safely operate during the COVID-19 outbreak should refer to the Chicago Department of Public Health.

 How Are Moving Companies in Chicago Staying Safe While Relocating People During the Pandemic?

-And moving companies get it.
-New City Moving is offering all clients 100% free cancellation or the chance to reschedule their move for another date if something comes up.
 Let’s face it: Moving usually isn’t the most anticipated part of finding a new apartment for renters.
 But organizational and logistical gurus shine during a move!
 Some renters are downright pros when it comes to moving apartments.
 In even the best circumstances, moving is tough and now moving companies are figuring out the best way to respond to the current conditions with everyone’s safety in mind.